Monday, October 18

 Architects and construction managers host a series of construction site tours to expose diverse students to architecture, design, and construction in motion, and respond to questions in the field.
 Workshops also feature virtual classes where students learn what do architects do, graphic design in architecture, and practical skills of the trade such as tutorials in various industry software.The Workshops offer a compelling connection between industry professionals and students by delivering real world experience, opportunity, exposure, and interest in the architecture, engineering, and construction industries.

 This program will explore the Architecture Workshops and its impact on the community, its students, future goals, and how this model can be successfully implemented in other local communities.

 Responding to requests for proposal or qualifications takes time, coordination, and a close working relationship with the marketing coordinator assigned to complete a thorough submission.
-This session will uncover tips and tricks for a more cohesive working relationship between architect and coordinator and take a look at best practices to increase hit rates and decrease frustration.
+A panel of marketing professionals, presented by SMPS Connecticut, will uncover tips and tricks for a more cohesive working relationship between architect and coordinator and take a look at best practices to increase hit rates and decrease frustration.

 Presenters: Misha Semenov, Mark Herter